bcrowell/entropy/README.md

-In addition to the GUI controls on the screen, which should be self-explanatory, there are some options that can be controlled by typing in a URL with something like "?foo=42,bar=137" on the end.
-Here foo and bar would be the names of options, and 42 and 137 their values.
+In addition to the GUI controls on the screen, which should be self-explanatory, there are some options that can be controlled by typing in a URL with something like "?foo,bar=137" on the end.
+Here foo and bar would be the names of options.
+The option foo is one that we just turn on like a switch, while the option bar is one that takes a numerical value for a parameter

+* wait - Don't start the simulation immediately.
+Useful when using the simulation in a classroom demonstration, where we want to be able to explain before things start moving.
 * n - the number of particles
 * r - the radius of the particles (in units of the height of the box)
 * nocoll - Don't model collisions.
 With this option, the atoms don't interact